 The period and frequency of ambient or outdoor air quality sampling procedure should be such that statistically reliable averages can be obtained with the data i.e. 8 Hrs or 24 Hrs.
 National Ambient Air Quality Standards (NAAQS) states that it should be 8 Hrs monitoring or 24 Hrs as per requirement.
 Particulate matter levels are lower during the monsoon months due to removal by wet deposition.
 Air pollutants such as CO levels are higher during winter months due to lower mixing heights resulting in less volume of troposphere available for mixing and hence higher concentrations.
 Thus measurements should be conducted in all the seasons so that in annual average all the seasons are represented equally.
 In general, a minimum of 20% of the reading should be taken in each season.

-Ambient Air Quality Monitoring & Testing Equipment
+Ambient Air Quality Monitoring Equipment

 High Volume Air Sampler